 Admission to the Course:

 This course is taught entirely in English.
 Admission to Pericles' LLM program, or an interview in English is required to enter the course.
 Pericles cannot accept into this course anyone whose course is being paid by an individual or entity blocked by U.S. sanctions.
-Persons whose tuition is being paid by entities on the sectoral sanctions list can be admitted provided that the tuition is paid in advance.
+Persons whose tuition is being paid by entities that are only on the sectoral sanctions list, however, can be admitted.